MRA1718/SistemTerdistribusi2019_05111640000013/README.md

-Nama : Muhammad Raihan A.\n
+Nama : Muhammad Raihan A.
 NRP : 05111640000013